hantuzun/awesome-clojurescript/README.md

 ## Contributing
 All contributions are welcome.
-Please read [Contributing](CONTRIBUTING.md) before opening a pull request.
+Please read [Contributing](CONTRIBUTING.md) before opening a pull request. tl;dr `-` is for bullets, `–` is for seperators between the link and the description and lists should be alphabetically ordered.

 ## License